The Context Bloat Problem

 The ctx_index tool chunks markdown content by headings while preserving code blocks, then stores them in a SQLite FTS5 (Full-Text Search 5) virtual table.

-Search uses BM25 ranking—a probabilistic relevance algorithm that scores documents based on:
+BM25 ranking scores documents based on:

 - Term frequency